Monticello High School (Virginia): Athletics

 Monticello High School offers 25 interscholastic sports as well as theater, scholastic bowl, and debate programs.

 Since it opened in 1998, Monticello has been a member of the Jefferson District, which includes seven other area high schools in Region II of the Virginia High School League's AA classification (A-AAA scale).
 In football, the school has shifted between Divisions 3 and 4 of Class AA.
 For the 2009-2011 two season cycle, MHS competes in Division 3.

-Athletics Director Matthew Pearman has been at MHS since October 2014, following the resignation of former AD Fitzgerald Barnes who had been at MHS since the school opened.
-Barnes resigned in September 2014, after admitting to being involved with David Deane, the Vice President of Downtown Athletic, and Charles Phillips, the Vice President of Sales for Team Distributor, a sports apparel retailer in Maryland, in a scheme to fix bids on athletic apparel purchased for Monticello High School.

 The Mustangs won at least eight games each football season from 2002 to 2008.
 In 2003, Monticello advanced to the Division 3 state championship and lost to Gretna High School.
 The Mustangs returned to the Division 3 State Championship in 2007 and defeated Richlands High School 36–22, clinching the first state championship for any Charlottesville-area high school football team.
 In the following 2008 season, Coach Bicknell's team claimed back-to-back Region II Championships, but the season ended abruptly after a controversial 4th Quarter penalty in a Division 3 state semifinal game at James Monroe High School.

 The Monticello debate team has been represented in the VHSL State Championship tournament twice in the last three years.